On Secondary Sources

 Al-Ghazālī: A Mirror in which Others See Themselves

 Al-Ghazālī is one of those personalities on whom much has been written.
 As with biographies of all great figures, the image gets confused with the man.
 Merrill D. Peterson, who wrote on Thomas Jefferson, astutely observed “… that the historical Jefferson could never be truly discovered.”
-This is even more true with al-Ghazālī.
-When reading many of the biographies on al-Ghazālī, one cannot see the forest for the trees, as these works deal more with “what history has made of him” than “what he made of history.”
+This is also true of al-Ghazālī.
+When reading many of the biographies on al-Ghazālī, one can get lost in the forest because of the trees (mountain of details), as these works deal more with “what history has made of him” than “what history he made.”
 Thus al-Ghazālī becomes a mirror for those who write about him and his life.
 The reader ends up knowing more about the biographers than about al-Ghazālī.
 Each author brings his/her own prejudices and agendas to the table, all depending on the biographersʼ social and cultural baggage.
 Simply stated, there isn’t an unbiased biography of al-Ghazālī.

 Conversely, if the biographer likes al-Ghazālī and is enamored with him, al-Ghazālī is then portrayed as a beacon of freedom of thought, a creative free thinker, a defender of the faith, a spiritual guide, a philosopher of the age, etc.